Khoriphaba: Mythology

-God Khoriphaba was born with the divine union of God Salailen (alias Soraren) and Goddess Konthoujam Tampha Lairembi at Heaven.
-When Khoriphaba was three months old (or three years old), his parents got separated.
-His mother was abandoned from entering into Heaven.
-So, little Khoriphaba was looked after by the 1000 queens of heaven.
-But he cried for his mother.
-Salailen tried to pacify the baby's cry but in vain.
-He gave him milk but it was of no use.
+God Khoriphaba was born from the divine union of Salailen and Konthoujam Tampha Lairembi.
+When Khoriphaba was very young, his parents separated.
+His mother was abandoned and forbidden to enter Heaven.
+Little Khoriphaba was looked after by the 1000 queens of heaven, but he cried for his mother.
+Salailen tried to pacify the baby with milk, but in vain.
 He summoned his nobles and subjects.
 He asked them to make his son stop crying.
-Thousands of gods and goddesses tried but all of them failed to stop the boy's cry.
+Thousands of gods and goddesses tried but all of them failed.
 Finally, Chingkheirel Apamba tried his luck.
 He sang hymns in praise of the baby God.
 Suddenly, the boy stopped crying.
 At this, Salailen named his son Khoiriphaba.

 One day, Angoupalba Yaibirel Sidaba found Khoiriphaba crying near a tree.
 He brought the boy to his home.
 He asked his family to take care of the boy.
 The clan members looked after the child like their own child.
 They named him Puthiba.

-One day, Khoiriphaba heard some women talking about him.
-They said, "Look how cute the child is!
-We love him so much!
-His mother would have loved him many times than we love him.
-How much his mother would have suffered for the loss of the child."
-Khoiriphaba immediately asked them about his mother.
-But none knew the answer to his question.
+One day, Khoiriphaba heard some women talking about ow much his mother must have suffered for the loss of her child.
+Khoiriphaba immediately asked them about his mother, but none of them knew where to find her.
 So, he decided to search for his mother by himself.

-God Khoriphaba descended from sky down to earth in search for his lost mother Konthoujam Tampha Lairembi.

-He came to Moirang near Khoiri Keithel.
-The sun already set when he was there.
+God Khoriphaba descended from sky down to earth in search for his lost mother.
+He came to Moirang, near Khoiri Keithel.
+The sun had already set when he arrived.
 Not knowing what to do, he started crying.
-God Thangjing and his consort Koiren Leima came to him.
-They came to know about the identity of the boy.
-The divine couple took care of Khoiriphaba.
+Thangjing and his consort Koiren Leima came to him.
+They came to know about the identity of the boy and took care of him.